-As of December 31, 2016, there was \$10.6 million of total unrecognized compensation cost related to unvested share-based compensation arrangements granted under the Incentive Stock Plan and 2014 Plan.
-That compensation cost is expected to be recognized over a weighted-average period of 2.86 years.
+As of December 31, 2017, there was \$8.5 million of total unrecognized compensation cost related to unvested share-based compensation arrangements granted under the Incentive Stock Plan and 2014 Plan.
+That compensation cost is expected to be recognized over a weighted-average period of 2.06 years.

-During the year ended December 31, 2016, the Company recognized \$44,000 of stock-based compensation expense related to performance-based awards included in research and development expenses.
+There was no stock-based compensation expense related to performance-based awards recognized during the year ended December 31, 2016, the Company recognized \$44,000 of stock-based compensation expense related to performance-based awards included in research and development expenses.
 These awards were in connection with the strategic initiatives set for the award that were achieved in 2016 exercisable for an aggregate of 13,333 shares of common stock during the year ended December 31, 2016.
 During the year ended December 31, 2015, the Company recognized \$0.7 million of stock-based compensation expense related to performance-based awards included in general and administrative expenses and \$0.2 million of stock-based compensation expense related to performance-based awards included in research and development expenses.
-These awards were in connection with the grant of fully vested stock options exercisable for an aggregate of 163,998 shares of common stock during the year ended
+These awards were in connection with the grant of fully vested stock options exercisable for an aggregate of 163,998 shares of common stock during the year ended December 31, 2015.